 What are the latest trends in cognitive neuroscience?
 How do you develop practical applications based on fundamental research?
 Do you want to bridge the gap between the lab and the world?

-If you are interested in applying cognitive neuroscience, then our master track is the one to choose!
-(Name used to be: Cognitive Psychology and Psychophysiology)
+If you are interested in applying cognitive neuroscience, then our master's track is the one to choose!

 You will study current trends in cognitive neuroscience by